diegocasmo/knowledge/lecture-notes/computer-science-masters-uppsala-university/semester-1/database-design-2/2017-11-23-transactions-concurrency.md

   - a transaction must apply to a consistent database
   - during transaction execution the database may be inconsistent
   - when the transaction is committed, the database must be consistent
-- transaction processing systems
-  - systems with large databases and hundreds of concurrent users
-  - require high availability and fast response time
 - transaction state
   - active, the initial state; the transaction stays in this state while it is executing
   - partially committed, after the final statement has been executed